 I have been working as a research assistant in an environmental chemistry lab and have gained a lot of practical experience.
 Can I count this experience for an advanced chemistry course for the minor requirements?

 The rules for the minor state that courses such as research (CH 401) and internships (CH 410) are not allowed for the minor.
 Courses in minors are meant to provide a basic broad background in an area of study.
 Research in a laboratory is a great experience and looks good on your resume, but it is generally more specialized and usually associated with the major of the student.

 I obtained my undergraduate degree in another area at another institution and have taken some undergraduate chemistry courses at OSU as a postbac.
 Can I obtain a minor in chemistry?

-Yes this is possible.
-Also see Obtaining a Chemisty Minor after Graduation from OSU or Elsewhere.
+Yes, this is possible.
+Also, see Obtaining a Chemistry Minor after Graduation from OSU or Elsewhere.